onurcangnc/ctf_writeups/TryHackMe/Lianyu/Lianyu.md

 ![[TryHackMe/Lianyu/images/16.png]]

-### Do not forget that FTP client will drop your files from which directory that you run.
+### Make sure to check which directory you are in, as FTP will drop your files there.
+I wanted to move the downloaded files to my Desktop:

-Since my files are located on `/usr/share/wordlists/SecLists/Discovery/Web-Content`, I want to move them to my `Desktop` directory.
+Since my files are located on `/usr/share/wordlists/SecLists/Discovery/Web-Content`, I wanted to move them to my `Desktop` directory.

 ```
 mv Leave_me_alone.png aa.jpg Queen\'s_Gambit.png ../../../../../../home/kali/Desktop
 ```

-I should analyze image files with the techniques of `steganography`.
-Specifically, in order to apply image steganorgraphy, I needed to find proper tools.
-Today, I would like to run `exiftool`.
+I needed to use `steganography techniques` to analyze the image files.
+Initially, I ran `exiftool`, but no valuable data was found in most images.
+However, one image, `Leave_me_alone.png`, did not match its `file format`.

 After a couple of attempt, I did not find juicy data on images ,but one of the instance  did not match its file format called `Leave_me_alone.png`.